AxOS-project/axos-branding/README.md

 - Alter the logo in any way.
 - Put at an angle or rearrange elements
-- Add shadows or special effects
-- Change the colors
 - Squeeze or stretch
 - Place on a complicated background
 - Use older versions of the logo
-- Animate the logo.